tmtsoftware/csw-play-demo/README.md

 Command Service Play Demo
 =========================

-#### Note: This project is not currently up to date with the csw master branch.
-It will be updated later.

 This project contains a Play/ScalaJS web application that works with the assemblies and HCDs in the
 <a href="https://github.com/tmtsoftware/csw-pkg-demo">csw-pkg-demo</a> project.